 In our Spring 2020 issue of Silver & Gold Magazine, we focused on colourful, healthy, turmeric, and provided some beautiful recipes – including this easy curry Aloo Gobi dish.

-Turmeric has long been recognized for more than its bright yellow-orangey colour, as it is high in antioxidant and anti-inflammatory properties.
-Turmeric can be added to many foods and drinks, such as sprinkled in soups, pastas, salads, and even healthy cookies, such as our Carrot Turmeric Breakfast Cookies, and our Healthy Detox Tea.
+Turmeric has long been recognized for more than its bright yellow-orange colour, as it is high in antioxidants and anti-inflammatory properties.
+Turmeric can be added to many foods and drinks, such as sprinkled in soups, pasta, salads, and even healthy cookies, such as our Carrot Turmeric Breakfast Cookies, and our Healthy Detox Tea.

 Here's what you'll need (serves 4.
-You may split recipe in half for 2 people):
+You may split the recipe in half for 2 people):

 2 cups of potato (the 'Aloo' part) approximately cut into 3/4" size (no need to measure!)

 2 cups of cauliflower (or 'Gobi'), cut into florets of about 1" size

 1 medium onion, chopped largely